\(p\)-adic Capped Absolute Elements

 INPUT:

-• absprec – a non-negative integer (default: 1)
+• absprec – nonnegative integer (default: 1)

-• field – boolean (default None).
-Whether to return an element of GF(p) or Zmod(p).
+• field – boolean (default: None); whether to return an element of GF(p) or Zmod(p)

-• check_prec – boolean (default True).
-Whether to raise an error if this element has insufficient precision to determine the reduction.
+• check_prec – boolean (default: True); whether to raise an error if this element has insufficient precision to determine the reduction

 OUTPUT: